 (just kidding…well, kinda).

-What you really need to do is take the time to re-evaluate your sales process, your coaching techniques and even the motivation levels of your team.
+What you really need to do is take the time to re-evaluate your sales process, your coaching techniques, and even the motivation levels of your team.

-Did you know that according to a Bridge Group report, an average of 50% of sales reps are not making quota?According to a Bridge Group report, an average of 50% of sales reps are not making quota Click To Tweet
+Did you know that according to a Bridge Group report, an average of 50% of sales reps is not making quota?According to a Bridge Group report, an average of 50% of sales reps are not making quota Click To Tweet